 We use [session cookies and permanent cookies] on our Web pages.
 Their processing is carried out in compliance with Article 6, Section 1, Paragraph f of the data protection regulations and with a view to optimizing or enabling user guidance and adapting the presentation of our Web site.

 The information generated by the cookie concerning your use of this Web site is usually transmitted to a Google server in the USA and stored there.
 As we have activated IP anonymization on this Web site, your IP address is truncated beforehand by Google within the Member States of the European Union.
-Only in exceptional cases is the full IP address transmitted to a Google server in the USA (an appropriate level of data protection is provided under Article 45, Section 1 of the data protection regulations, via Google’s participation in the Privacy Shield) and truncated there.
-Furthermore, we have signed a contract with Google Inc. (USA) covering job processing under Article 28 of the data protection regulations.
+The data is processed on the basis of your consent as per Art.
+6 (1) (a) of the General Data Protection Regulation (GDPR) (for example via our cookie banner) and Section 15 (3) (1) of the German Telemedia Act (TMG), provided that you have given your consent via our banners.
 Under the contract, Google uses all such information solely for carefully defined specific purposes, in order to assess use of our Web site for us and compile reports on Web site activities.

 You can inhibit processing at any time.
 To do so, please use one of the following possibilities: